A detailed explanation of all strategic options available at the start of a game.

 To play around this strategy, if you notice that some or all enemy Heroes are missing from the Minimap, either take a long but safe path while rotating to a side lane or check bushes on your way there.
 You can check them by using long-range Abilities that give vision or just skillshot-based Abilities as they give vision for a brief moment.

-The split opening consists of skipping the middle brawl by immediately distributing Heroes across all lanes (usually 1-3-1 on 3-lane Battlegrounds and 1-4 on 2-lane Battlegrounds), resulting in a relatively safe start for your team as no one will need to rotate between lanes to soak Experience from enemy Minions and risk to be ganked or trapped right at the start of the game.
+The split opening consists of skipping the middle brawl by immediately distributing Heroes across all lanes (usually 1-3-1 on 3-lane Maps and 1-4 on 2-lane Maps), resulting in a relatively safe start for your team as no one will need to rotate between lanes to soak Experience from enemy Minions and risk to be ganked or trapped right at the start of the game.

 You can go for this strategy when your team features Heroes who are not that good in team fight, especially if they have high waveclear to shove enemy Minions before enemy Heroes can come to soak Experience.